 The small community of Suffolk is a part of Saint Nicholas, one mile west of Mahanoy City, Schuylkill County, Pennsylvania, located at 40° 48’ 45” N 76° 14’ 30” W. Saint Nicholas is designated as an unincorporated populated place within Mahanoy Township.

-Population:- The population of Mahanoy Township at the 2012 census was 3,982, and that of the Mahanoy Township that surrounds the city was 3,189.
+Population:- The population of Mahanoy City at the 2019 census was 3,982, and that of the Mahanoy Township that surrounds the city was 3,189.
 The population of Suffolk today is said to be “one home and one family” (see e-mail of 28th February 2014 from Bob Heider on Guest Book).

 How to get there:-

 By road: From Harrisburg & the south west, take Interstate Highway 81 north, then take State Highway 61, before turning right into Gilberton.
 From there take Gilberton Road/W Centre Street eastwards until you reach Saint Nicholas.
 Suffolk is at the junction with State Highway 54 on your left.
 From the north east, take Interstate Highway 81 southbound, then head west on State Highway 54 through Mahanoy City until you arrive at Saint Nicholas.
 From the north, take State Highway 924 to Shenandoah, then State Highway 54 to Suffolk.